VictorTagayun/Basic_DSMPS_Tutorial/readme.md

 	Check where exactly in time the acquisition of ADC by using single external resistor

 Will not do

 	Teach about the basic of SMPS, it theory, operations, formulas, etc Teach about feedback control theory
 	Use actual Power devices to convert power
 	Give overview of the evaluation board

-We will use NUCLEO-F334R8 as the development board where the external Freq used is 8MHz, while the IC has a maximum System Freq of 72MHz
+This tutorial will use NUCLEO-F334R8 as the development board where the external Freq used is 8MHz, while the MCU has a maximum System Freq of 72MHz.

 ### Setup RCC

 With 8Mhz input clock and Max 72Mhz of system freq we set the ff:

 PLL = 8 (default and cannot change)
 PLLMUL = 9

 	RCC_OscInitStruct.PLL.PLLMUL = RCC_PLL_MUL9;

 ### Setup GPIOC9 and check and compare SPEED